ccdxc/sw/venice/ui/docs/help/dscs.md

 	- Modification Time: Last timestamp when the DSC has been modified
 	- Creation Time: When the DSC was created to the PSM cluster

+Each entry is selectable and on selection there are two supported operations.

+	1. Add lablels to Selected DSC(s) - Labels are key-value pair that allows admins to add friendly names.
+	This is useful for tagging the DSC and aid in searching.
+Some of the labels are used internally for vCenter Integration.
+For Ex. io.pensando.orch-name vCenter-10.10.10.200
+	2. Assign DSC Profile to selected DSC(s) - Option to set profile to DSC.
+The DSC profile(s) are configured in the DSC profile section.

-A search criteria provides filtering based upon one or more of the above columns to narrow down the view of the DSCs.
+A search criteria provides filtering based upone one or more of the above columns to narrow down the view of the DSCs.
 Further details can be shown for items in the table view that are in blue color, which are "Name/Spec id", "Host" or "Workloads".
-In the middle right side is the gear icon which allows to export the table view of the DSCs into a CSV file.
+In the middle right side is the gear icon which allows to export the table view of the DSCs into a CSV file or a JSON file.

-<load-table group:cluster obj:ApiObjectMeta
-            include:name >
-<load-table group:cluster obj:ClusterDistributedServiceCardSpec
-            include:filter omitHeader:true >